hmcts/rule-sets/ReadMe.md

 1. Clone this repository:
 git clone https://github.com/hmcts/github-repository-rules.git
-2. Create a `terraform.tfvars` file with your GitHub token:
+2. Create a `terraform.tfvars` file with your Oauth token:
 3. The python file runs gets ran as a cron job via a GitHub Actions pipeline at midnight and updates the JSON file with new repositories.

 ## What This Does